Homework 3: Make Your Makefile

 , that's fine.

-(it doesn’t, but just as a hypothetical), you’d write the following line to do the linking:
+(which it doesn't, but just as a hypothetical), you'd do the following:

 (When logged in, completion status appears here.)